IBM-Cloud/ansible-collection-ibm/docs/ibm_dns_glb_monitor.rst

     The HTTP request headers to send in the health check

-  port (False, int, None)
-    Port number to connect to for the health check

-  retries (False, int, 1)
-    The number of retries to attempt in case of a timeout before marking the origin as unhealthy

-  method (False, str, None)
-    The method to use for the health check

   allow_insecure (False, bool, None)
     Do not validate the certificate when monitor use HTTPS.
 This parameter is currently only valid for HTTPS monitors.

+  interval (False, int, 60)
+    The interval between each health check

+  method (False, str, None)
+    The method to use for the health check

+  type (False, str, HTTP)
+    The protocol to use for the health check

+  retries (False, int, 1)
+    The number of retries to attempt in case of a timeout before marking the origin as unhealthy

-  expected_codes (False, str, None)
+  path (False, str, None)
-    The expected HTTP response code or code range of the health check.
-This parameter is only valid for HTTP and HTTPS
+    The endpoint path to health check against

-  name (True, str, None)
+  expected_body (False, str, None)
-    (Required for new resource) The unique identifier of a service instance.
+    A case-insensitive sub-string to look for in the response body

+  port (False, int, None)
+    Port number to connect to for the health check

   id (False, str, None)